Todd Baron

 Todd Huntley Baron is an American gastroenterologist who is Professor of Medicine at the University of North Carolina School of Medicine.
 Additionally, he currently serves as the Director of Advanced Therapeutic Endoscopy within UNC's Division of Gastroenterology and Hepatology.
-He is known for his publishing in the field of gastroenterology particularly in endoscopic retrograde cholangiopancreatography (ERCP), endoscopic ultrasound (EUS) and other advanced endoscopic procedures.
+He is known for his work in endoscopic retrograde cholangiopancreatography (ERCP), endoscopic ultrasound (EUS), and other advanced endoscopic procedures.
 He has developed interventional endoscopic techniques for the care of patients with gastrointestinal, liver and other medical conditions.
 He was the first to describe endoscopic drainage of the gallbladder, placement of a colonic stent, and endoscopic pancreatic necrosectomy.

-Early life
+Early life and education

-Baron was born in Danbury, Connecticut in 1960, but was raised in South Florida from an early age.
-At the age of nine he entered competitive kart racing where he won numerous Florida State and Regional racing Championships and eventually won two International Kart Federation Grand National Championships.
+Baron was born in Danbury, Connecticut in 1960 and grew up in South Florida.
+In a 2025 autobiographical interview in iGIE, he described his older brother as an important childhood mentor.
+The brothers competed nationally in kart racing during the 1970s; Baron reported winning two International Kart Federation Grand National Championships.
+He later returned to karting and won the 2021 Cup Karts North America Grand National Championship in the Legends class.

+Baron attended the University of Florida, where he was elected to Phi Beta Kappa, and received both his bachelor's and medical degrees there.
+He initially intended to pursue medical oncology.
+During his internal-medicine internship at the University of Alabama at Birmingham (UAB), a grand-rounds presentation on ERCP by Peter Cotton prompted him to pursue gastroenterology and pancreaticobiliary endoscopy.